austind/iosfw/README.md

 ## Usage

 First, review `config/config.yaml` and `config/images.yaml` and match them to your requirements.
 Defaults are sane enough for most environments, but don't take any chances :)
+Second, copy your IOS images defined in `images.yaml` to the `src_image_path` defined in `config.yaml`.

 **Note:** Pay special attention if you have devices of the *same* model, but need *different* IOS images (e.g., ipbase vs ipservices).
 In that case, define both images in `images.yaml` and add the same model to their respective `models` lists.
 Then, change `match_feature_set` to `true` in `config.yaml`.